anuejn/XC9500/bitstream/README.md

 ## Fast Connect II

-Most likely, the "Fast Connect II" switchbox has `(NUMBER_OF_IOs + NUMBER_OF_FBs * 18) * (NUMBER_OF_FBS * 54)` fuses.
+Most likely, the "Fast Connect II" switchbox has `(NUMBER_OF_IOs + NUMBER_OF_FBs * 18) * (NUMBER_OF_FBS * 54)` connections.
 Each of them determines the connection betwen one input and one output.
+Because one input can only connect to one output, there is probably one 8-10 bit value for each input.

-For the `XC9572XL-TQ100` this equals to `(72 + 4 * 18) * (4 * 54)` = 31104 of 46656 and thus 66.6% of the total amount of fuses.
+For the `XC9572XL-TQ100` this equals to `8 * (4 * 54)` = 1728 of 46656 and thus 3.7% of the total amount of fuses.

 ## Function Blocks

 A FB consists of a programmable and array, a product term allocator and 18 Macrocells.
-In the `XC9572XL-TQ100` each FB has 3744 fuses.
+In the `XC9572XL-TQ100` each FB has (9720 + 1008 + 342) = 11070 Fuses.
+This results in a total of 44280 Fuses (94.9%) for the `XC9572XL-TQ100`.

 ### Programmable And Array

 108 signals (54 + 54 inverted) can form 90 product terms.
-This leads to 9720 fuses.
-TODO: definitely wrong -> way to many fuses
+This leads to 108 * 54 = 9720 fuses.

 ### Product term allocators

-The Product term allocator can route each of its 7 inputs either to set, reset, clock, left or right.
-This leads to 7 * 5 = 35 Fuses (630/628 per FB).
+The Product term allocator can route each of its 7 inputs either to set, ff in, reset, clock, clock enable, left, right.
+This leads to 7 * 8 = 65 Fuses (1008/1006 per FB).

 ### Macro cells

 The Macrocell uses 6 fuses for set / reset, and 6 fuses for clock.
-2 fuses are used to bypass the ff, 3 fuses determine the second input of the second input of the xor on the D input of the ff (1 / 0 / IN).
-(17 - 18 Fuses per Macro cell / 306/324 per FB)
+2 fuses are used to bypass the ff, 3 fuses determine the second input of the xor on the ff (1 / 0 / IN).
+1 Fuse determines the type of the ff (D/T) and one the reset value.
+This gives us 19 Fuses per Macro cell / 342 per FB

+Probably one bit is to be discovered here.

 ## IO Blocks